shailender14/shailender14/README.md

 ### Hi there 👋

 # 💫 About Me:
-<br>🎯 Passionate about converting data into insights and building frameworks for decision-making.<br>🔭 I’m currently working on SQL, Python, Power BI, and ETL Tools.<br>👯 I’m looking to collaborate on Datasets for Analysis and Visualization projects.<br>🌱 I’m currently learning Machine Learning and Python.<br>⚡ Fun fact - I m also a cook who can play a guitar!
+<br>🎯 Passionate about converting data into insights and building frameworks for decision-making.<br>🔭 I’m currently working on SQL, Python, Power BI, and ETL Tools.<br>👯 I’m looking to collaborate on Datasets for Analysis and Visualization projects.<br>🌱 I’m also learning Machine Learning and Python.<br>⚡ Fun fact - I m also a cook who can play a guitar!

 ## 🌐 Socials: